-Fort Collins Interagency Dispatch Center (FTC) is one of ten
+Fort Collins Interagency Dispatch Center (FTC) is one of nine

 Interagency Dispatch Centers in the Rocky Mountain Area.
 The

 purpose of the FTC is to manage wildland fires and the mobilization

 of wildland firefighting resources in the Northern Front Range

 and Northeast Colorado.
 The Northern Colorado Front Range

 Wildfire Cooperators (NFRWC) Board of Directors is made up

 of representatives from the Arapaho and Roosevelt National